zuwuliao/zuwuliao.github.io/_posts/2025-11-8-DeepSeek-OCR.md

 categories: AI
 ---

+DeepSeek newly released paper [DeepSeek OCR](https://www.arxiv.org/pdf/2510.18234) has generated significant buzz in both academia and industry.
+Many are calling it a revolutionary breakthrough, as it tackles a long-standing challenge in LLMs—efficiently handling long textual sequences, which typically suffer from the quadratic complexity of attention mechanisms.

-DeepSeek newly released paper [DeepSeek OCR](https://www.arxiv.org/pdf/2510.18234) caught a lot of attention from the acdemic and industry.
-A lot of people says it's a revolution which solves the long standing challenge of long textual context due to quadratic scaling with sequence length.
-Even Andrej Karpathy is excited about DeepSeek OCR approach.
-He said on X 'The more interesting part for me (esp as a computer vision at heart who is temporarily masquerading as a natural language person) is whether pixels are better inputs to LLMs than text.
-Whether text tokens are wasteful and just terrible, at the input.'
+Even Andrej Karpathy shared his excitement on X, commenting:
+“The more interesting part for me (esp as a computer vision at heart who is temporarily masquerading as a natural language person) is whether pixels are better inputs to LLMs than text.
+Whether text tokens are wasteful and just terrible, at the input.”

-It is so popular that I decided to spend a little time to research on it.
-What is DeepSeek OCR?
-What is the difference from other OCR?
-Is it a bit deal and what can DeekSeek OCR do?
-Let's dive into it.

-Before we talk about DeepSeek OCR, let's see why LLMs have long textual context computational challenge.
-Today's LLMs are all using Transformer architecture.
-Standard Transformer Pipeline looks like this:
+Intrigued by the attention it's receiving, I decided to take a closer look:

+What exactly is DeepSeek OCR?
+How does it differ from traditional OCR systems?
+And what can it actually do?

+Let’s dive in.

+Before diving into DeepSeek OCR, it's important to understand the computational challenges large language models (LLMs) face with long textual contexts.

+Modern LLMs are almost universally built on the Transformer architecture, which, while powerful, suffers from a key limitation: the self-attention mechanism scales quadratically with sequence length.
+In other words, processing a longer input sequence results in exponentially higher computational costs.
+The standard Transformer Pipeline looks like this:

-Text Input → Tokenizer → Embedding Layer → Self-attention Layer → Output Tokens
+**Text Input → Tokenizer → Embedding Layer → Self-attention Layer → Output Tokens**

 Every step relies on processing raw text and generating attention across all text tokens.
 The problem is at the self-attention layer.
 Self-Attention is Quadratic.
 In transformers (like GPT, BERT, etc.), the core computation is: